 Manuela’s blog also has a selection of posts that talk about the various aspects of long-term travel: what to pack, what to spend and how to choose a place to stay.
 Italian learners can use Manuela’s blog to brush up on Italian travel vocabulary and see informal and colloquial Italian in action!

 While a little technical for the average Italian learner, the blog of Luca De Biase specializes in economy, technology and politics à la The Economist or Scientific American.
 Whether you’re interested in robots, modern city planning or mathematics, this blog is perfect for the brainiac language learner.

-Due to the nature of this blog, the learning curve for some of the technical vocabulary used in the posts may be a little steep, which is why I recommend it for advanced learners.
-However, this is a great blog for techies and learners alike who want an academic touch to their Italian learning, and who are ready to stretch their Italian to tackle some higher end abstract ideas.
+The learning curve for some of the technical vocabulary may be a little steep, which is why I recommend it for advanced learners.
+However, this is a great blog for techies and learners alike who want to add an academic touch to their Italian learning, and who are ready to stretch their Italian to tackle some higher-end abstract ideas.

 This blog is perfect for learners obsessed with fashion—especially Italian and European fashion.
 Not only that, but this blog has diversified in recent years to include enough lifestyle, travel and beauty posts to have Italian learners completely redesigning their lives!

 Before reading, try looking at the pictures that accompany each post, describing them and then predicting what the post will talk about.

 Giulia Torelli is an Italian blogger who created Rock and Fiocc, a blog focused on fashion and beauty.
 Like many blogs in this genre, Giulia’s posts often include “hauls” (which show a selection of products that she’s currently using) as well as tips related to various fashion and beauty topics, such as skincare, makeup and the newest clothing trends.